brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-17.md

 staircase when they ran into their first castle occupant.
 Or rather, said castle occupant ran *after* them.

-"*You!"* came the scandalized voice.
+"*You!*" came the scandalized voice.
 "What are *you* doing here?
 You're violating your probation!"

 Remus looked down at the harried potions master, his expression